-Pack them in paper boxes or wrap them in newspaper and store in a cool pantry or closet.
+Pack them in paper boxes or wrap them in newspaper and store them in a cool pantry or closet.
 The best temperature to keep the roots fresh is 55 to 60 F. (12 to 15 C.) but don’t refrigerate them for more than a few days, as they are susceptible to cold injury.

 Check the sweet potatoes often and remove any that may start to mildew to prevent the fungus from spreading to the other tubers.

 Our grandparents would place the tubers in a situation called banking.
 This required circular beds with foot-high (0.5 m.) earthen walls to be prepared.
 The base of the circle was covered with straw and the potatoes piled up in a cone structure.
 Then a tepee structure of boards was erected over the pile and more straw packed on top.

 Earth was gradually mounded over the 6 to 10 inches (15-25.5 cm.) of top straw with more boards placed over the apex of the tepee to prevent moisture from running into the pile.
 The key with this type of sweet potato storage was to provide ventilation, prevent water from entering and keep the tubers cool but not allow them to freeze.

 It is not recommended to bank the tubers in sand because it doesn’t allow for adequate ventilation.
 However, you can store them in sand packed in layers in barrels or crates.
 The sand cushions them and prevents injury and keeps the sweet potatoes cool enough while preventing a freeze.

 This method works best if the barrel is stored in a warmish basement or modestly warm garage.
 Root cellars may also work well if they are not in a zone where deep freezes are common.